neelsmith/ion/docs/greek/index.md

 ---

-# An apporach to reading Greek
+# An approach to reading Greek

 ## 1. Reading Greek simple and compound sentences